the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/DataExchange.rst

 XML based which stores both data and associated metadata in a single file, with .gii extension.

-If uploaded .gii file contains a surface (Cortical Surface or SkinAir) during import |TVB| stores found vertices / triangles and computes normals for them.
+If an uploaded .gii file contains a surface (Cortical Surface or SkinAir) during import, then |TVB| stores the found vertices / triangles and computes normals for them.

-In case .gii file contains a TimeSeries, user will be asked to specify what is the surface for which TimeSeries is imported.
-Important to know: number of vertices from imported time series must be the same as the one selected for surface.
+In case a .gii file contains a TimeSeries, the user will be asked to specify what is the surface for which the TimeSeries is imported.
+Important to know: the number of vertices from imported time series must be the same as the one selected for the surface.
-Otherwise import procedure will fail.
+Otherwise the import procedure will fail.

 File Format
 ~~~~~~~~~~~